 How to start a property development business

-A step-by-step small business guide on how to become a property developer
+From property business strategies to avoiding pitfalls, here's our step-by-step guide on how to become a property developer

 For those who are keen on DIY, or want to escape their day job, renovating a house can help provide an outlet for creative urges, pent up after sitting in an office all day.
 And it is not as if the sector requires any particular training or qualifications and neither is there a strict template for success.